Board of Trustees

 Carol Boettcher (Chair)—Carol joined the Board in 2014, and since 2019 she has served as Board Chair.
 She has a background in Human Resources, Labour Relations, and Organizational Development in both the healthcare and the education sectors.
 In addition, she has provided advice to various other not-for-profits.
 She serves on several Board Committees of the Pediatric Oncology Group of Ontario (POGO).
 She holds a Bachelor of Arts, Master of Arts, and a Certificate in Alternative Dispute Resolution (ADR).
 Carol and her husband live in Toronto and attend Little Trinity Anglican Church.

-Janice Ivory Smith—After graduating from the Ontario College of Art and Design, Janice entered the workforce as a Graphic Designer, and eventually, Creative Director.
+Janice Ivory Smith (Vice-Chair)—After graduating from the Ontario College of Art and Design, Janice entered the workforce as a Graphic Designer, and eventually, Creative Director.
 Over the years, she began to focus her attention on the not-for-profit sector, helping organizations that help others connect with their audience through websites, print and online materials and branding.
 In 2013, Janice opened Ivory Smith Communications where she continues to offer compelling communications materials and strong visual identities to her clients.

 Over the years Janice has served on various boards, currently a member of the board of management for Leaside Memorial Community Gardens.
 A long-time supporter of Habitat for Humanity Toronto, she has participated in builds locally and abroad.
 Janice was received into fellowship by Yorkminster Park Baptist Church in 1997, where she serves as a Deacon and as Chair of the Communications Committee.